chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

   * Compile scss sources to css
   * Minify the resulting css

+3. `watch-css` This script starts the watch mode for all files within `vendor/chameleon-system/chameleon-base/src/CoreBundle/Resources/public/themes/standard/src/scss` and compiles and minifies all scss sources to the target directory.
+Thus calling the `css` script over and over again after every change is not necessary.
+For performance reasons the watch mode drops linting.
+You might want to call `css` (see above) after having made your customizations.

 The `package.json` file contains some other scripts that are not intended to be called separately.

 ## Target Directory
 All resulting files can be found in the target directory:
 `/vendor/chameleon-system/chameleon-base/src/CoreBundle/Resources/public/themes/coreui`

 ## Customization for Chameleon